lethek/FFmpeg.Loader/README.md

 # Usage

 See the code samples below for basic usage of FFmpegLoader.

-If the libraries cannot be located, then a `DllNotFoundException` is thrown.
+The search is only performed when `Load()` or `Find()` are called.
+The Load method throws `DllNotFoundException` if it can't find the libraries.
+And the Find method returns `null` if it can't find them.

 The *default* paths that FFmpegLoader searches for FFmpeg libraries are the assembly's directory in your executing application, and also several specific subdirectories relative to that, dependent on the current OS and architecture.
 Aside from the assembly directory, the subdirectories searched match the location that FFmpeg.Native installs to, i.e.:
 * .\runtimes\win7-x64\native\{name}-{version}.dll